Waterhouse stop

+History

 This apparatus was invented by the pioneering 19th-century photographer John Waterhouse of Halifax in 1858.
 It has also been reported to have been independently invented by Mr. H. R. Smyth, and described by Waterhouse as early as 1856.
 The innovation was quickly put to use due to its convenience: "Aperture openings were at first controlled by unscrewing the lens and inserting stops of the appropriate size between the lens components, though after 1858 photographers used the more convenient Waterhouse stops which eliminated unscrewing the components."

 Alternatively, one or more pieces of metal would be drilled with various sized holes.
 The stop could then be chosen by sliding the diaphragm to different positions in the lens slot.
 Such multi-aperture diaphragms were also sometimes referred to as Waterhouse stops, due to their operation based on sliding through a slot in the lens barrel.

+Uses

 Waterhouse stops were also used in photographic enlargers in the darkroom.